Redeeming Miles with Cathay Pacific Asia Miles: A Complete Guide

-Asia Miles is a transfer partner of American Express Membership Rewards with a transfer ratio of 1:1, making them perhaps the most useful OneWorld alliance transfer partner as they can be used for award redemptions across the alliance.
-Cathay Pacific is by many regarded as one of the world’s best airlines and in recent years they’ve restricted the number of award seats that can be booked by OneWorld partner frequent flyer programs such as AAdvantage, in particular for redemptions in First Class.
+Asia Miles is a transfer partner of American Express Membership Rewards with a transfer ratio of 1:1, making them perhaps the most useful Oneworld alliance transfer partner as they can be used for award redemptions across the alliance.
+Cathay Pacific is regarded by many as one of the world’s best airlines with an excellent First Class service.
+In recent years, they’ve restricted the number of award seats that can be booked by Oneworld partner frequent flyer programs, such as AAdvantage, in particular for First Class redemptions.

-In other words, Asia Miles is a great program for accessing Cathay First award seats for booking far into the future.
-Additionally, Asia Miles provides some great redemption opportunities on OneWorld alliance.
+In other words, Asia Miles is a great program for accessing Cathay Pacific's First Class award seats for booking far into the future.
+Additionally, Asia Miles provides some great redemption opportunities on Oneworld alliance.

-What makes Asia Miles tricky is the fact that they have different pricing structures for award redemptions.
-Single airline redemptions are priced on a distance-based award chart where the price in miles is determined by the total flown distance on one-way segments.
+What makes Asia Miles tricky is the fact that it has different pricing structures for award redemptions.
+Single-airline redemptions are priced on a distance-based award chart where the price in miles is determined by the total flown distance on one-way segments.

-Single airline rewards come with some restrictions such as a max limit on 4 segments for round trips and 2 segments on one-ways.
-There are some sweet spots however, such as booking flights in the longest distance band of 8,500+ miles.
+Single-airline rewards come with some restrictions such as a max limit of 4 segments for round-trips and 2 segments on one-ways.
+However, there are some sweet spots, such as booking flights in the longest distance range of 8,500+ miles.